Roboy/ParlAI/projects/roboy/README.md

 ## 1 - Why the ParlAI?
-Roboy dialog consists of a state machine. personality file contains several states and what they do if indicated that state has a fallback input which can not be parsed is forwarded to the generative model if implemented that way.
+Roboy dialog system essentially is a state machine.
+A personality file contains several states and what they do.
+Each state can make use of an optional fallback position.
+This is triggered when input can not be parsed.
+Then, input will be redirected to a generative model to create an output.
+ParlAI is the software framework behind this generative model.

-Roboy's fall-back in case it does not know what to answer.
 Embedded in dialogue through...

-parser semantic analysis/extraction of information keine antwort von state nor from parser
-option: fall back
 input forwarded to generative model through ros

+## 2- How the ParlAI
+Roboy is using a so-called profilememory neural net, which essentially consists of a sequence to sequence RNN with LSTMs.
+An attention mechanism is used to influence outputs in a way ... make it Roboy.
+The sentences given  are "XYZ".
+If too many personality sentences are specified, the influence of each will decrease and therefore the performance of the model.

-## 2 - Setup
+## 2 - Setup the ParlAI
 ### Prerequisits
 - Python 36 environment
 - pip3